-How to Make Flammkuchen
+How to make it

 - All-Purpose Flour.
-I would not substitute with whole wheat flour or whole grain flour in this recipe as it tends to overpower the classic flavors of the other ingredients.
+I would not substitute whole wheat flour or whole grain flour in this recipe as it tends to overpower the classic flavors of the other ingredients.
 However, you can easily substitute with all-purpose gluten-free flour to make this recipe gluten-free.

 - Olive Oil.
 Just some good ol' Extra Virgin Olive Oil is great in this recipe.
 Avocado oil is another of my current favorites to use.